-Using the Minute Timer
+Using the electronic Minute Timer

 The Minute Timer does not start or stop the oven.
 It works like a kitchen timer.
-Set it in minutes up to an hour.
-You will hear a buzzer when the set time is up.
+It can be set in hours and minutes up to 12 hours, 59 minutes.
+The Minute Timer will display minutes and seconds for settings under one hour.
+You will hear four 2-second tones when the set time is up.